hexagontk/hexagon_extra/args/README.md

 * Control rendering with flags on `ArgsManager`
 * Check documentation rendering of `http` (httpie) and `sdk` (sdkman)
 * Allow interactive commands and options when something is missing
+* Add command aliases (convert name to a list)
+* Set default command on program definition (as a list or names to resolve the command)
+* Add a parameter to fetch parameters from System Properties on missing parameters
+* Loading of options from files (see below) must be done outside cli processing
+* '--' stops parsing options and threat everything from that point as positional parameters
+* Tags can be used to define groups (i.e.: of mutually exclusive options)
+* Add files and environment variables documentation on the program arguments
+* Add examples to program documentation
+* When an option can pick the value from an environment variable, manually load that env into System properties and let the program pick values from there (see above)

 Allows to load a parameter from command line, environment variable or a set of files with a
 priority: